This post contains affiliate links.

 How to make Lemon Chiffon Pie:

-Add water, lemon juice, salt, 1 cup sugar, and butter to a saucepan and bring it to a boil.
-Meanwhile, stir together the cornstarch and 1/2 cup of water in a small bowl.
-Add it to the saucepan and cook it until it has thickened.
+Combine: In a saucepan, mix together water, lemon juice, salt, 1 cup of the sugar, and butter.
+Stir and bring to a boil.
+Once it comes to a boil, stir cornstarch and ½ cup of water in a small bowl then pour into the hot mixture, whisking constantly on low heat.
+Cook until it has thickened.

-Pour the filling into a cooled pie shell and chill it in the refrigerator for at least 2 hours.
-I like to place a piece of wax or parchment paper gently over the top of the pie (if you use plastic wrap or tinfoil it will pull some of the topping off when you remove it).
-Top the pie with freshly whipped cream, for serving.
+Finish Pie: Pour lemon pie filling into a cooled pie shell then refrigerate for at least 2 hours.
+I recommend placing a piece of wax or parchment paper on top of the pie (plastic wrap and tinfoil will pull some off of the top).
+Top this no bake lemon chiffon pie with whipped cream before serving.

 Lemon Chiffon Pie